AdobeDocs/experience-platform.en/help/access-control/api/getting-started.md

 solution: Experience Platform
 title: Access Control API Guide
 topic: developer guide
 description: Access control in Adobe Experience Platform allows you to manage roles and permissions for various Platform capabilities by using the Adobe Admin Console.
-The following sections provide additional information that you will need to know in order to successfully make calls to the Schema Registry API.
+The following sections provide additional information that developers will need to know in order to successfully make calls to the Schema Registry API.
 ---

 # [!DNL Access Control] API guide